 Thank you for your interest in rescuing from us!
 Midwest Animal Hospital works hard to vet these animals and treat them as our own until they find their forever home.
 The majority of our animals come from the police station found as strays and are not claimed.
 They also come to us without a history of health or previous owners.
-We attempt to identify the breeds and sizes of the animals we take in, but it is not a guarantee.
+We attempt to identify the breeds, ages and sizes of the animals we take in, but it is not a guarantee.

 - Must be 21 years of age or older.